Epping Forest: Public transport

 Public transport serves most locations in and around the forest.
-The forest is accessible from most London Underground Central Line stations between Leytonstone and Epping and London Overground between Wood Street and Chingford and at the very southern end by TFL Rail at Manor Park.
+The forest is accessible from most London Underground Central Line stations between Leytonstone and Epping and London Overground between Wood Street and Chingford and at the very southern end by the Elizabeth line at Manor Park.

 In the 1980s, the name "Forest" was given to one of the districts in which London's buses was divided, covering east London, and including the south part of the forest.
 Its logo was a squirrel above the London Transport roundel.
 Later, from 1989 until its collapse in 1991, London Forest part of London Buses Limited, was the name of an arms length bus operating unit of London Regional Transport in the area, with an oak tree as its logo.

 Cultural associations

 Epping Forest has frequently been the setting for novels, and has attracted poets, artists and musicians for centuries.
 Many of these artists lived at Loughton.
 Loughton is also home to the East 15 Acting School and its Corbett Theatre.